October 12, 2020:

 Here are some of the precautions taken at CHSU:

-- Daily self-screening is required for employees, students before coming to campus.
+- Daily self-screening is required for employees and students before coming to campus.

-- Proper cleaning protocols are in place at each facility.
+- Proper cleaning protocols as per federal, state and local guidelines are in place at each facility.

 - Supplies of hand sanitizer, soap, and cleaning supplies are being maintained.